William-Ao/Wifi-RSSI-Windows/README.md

 - [ ] Create Pip package
 - [ ] Create examples

-Feature resquests and recoomendations are welcome!
+Feature requests and recoomendations are welcome!

 From Villagomez's Readme: "With IoT projects at an all time high, there is a continuous need for positioning and localization systems in places where
 GPS localiztion is not available.
 RSSI-based localization offers the ability to find an unknown position using the